top software composition analysis tools

 Xygeni generates SPDX or CycloneDX SBOMs automatically and applies license compliance rules in real time.
 Because of this, you stay audit-ready and compliant throughout the development lifecycle.

-All in all, Xygeni-SCA helps you fix what matters, avoid what breaks, and ship secure code with confidence.
-You don’t just scan for problems, you solve them.
+All in all, Xygeni SCA security tools help you fix what matters, avoid what breaks, and ship secure code with confidence.
+You don’t just scan for problems, you solve them intelligently.

 Disclaimer: Pricing is indicative and based on publicly available information.
 For accurate and up-to-date quotes, please contact the vendor directly.